Internship With an International Organization

 - Photocopy of your I-94 and ID pages of your passport.
 If applying for renewal of your authorization also include a copy of the previous work permit.

 - Mail your assembled packet to USCIS.
 It is recommended that you send it in a manner that verifies delivery (such as certified mail with proof of delivery requested).
-If using a Kansas address* send your application to:
+Mail your application to:

 For US Postal Service: